Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Methods

 \subsection{RBPF-AS for SLAM}

-In this section we will first focus on deriving a RBPF-AS for SLAM that approximates the joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$.
-We use Rao-Blackwellisation~\citep{Schon+Gustafsson+Nordlund:2005} to exploit the fact that when writing the joint smoothing distribution at time $t$ as
+In this section we will first focus on deriving an RBPF-AS for SLAM that approximates the joint smoothing distribution $p( x_{1:T}, \theta \mid y_{1:T})$.
+We use a similar Rao-Blackwellization approach as \citet{wigrenRML:2019,Schon+Gustafsson+Nordlund:2005} and write the joint smoothing distribution at time $t$ as